charlieabtbl/datamining_itc_amit_charlotte/README.md

       - we imported all the necessary modules : requests, bs4, os, time, re, numpy
       - we defined three classes
-        the Scrapper Manager : allows us to download the page contents, get the elements, and save them in a pandas dataframe the Job class : allows us to specifically extract the features and the urls of each job position.
-The features that we chose for now are the following : company name, title, location, number of stars (company's grade), and the salary estimation. the DataBaseManager : allows us to create the database and insert the scraped data in it.
+        the Scrapper Manager : allows us to download the page contents, get the elements, and save them in a pandas dataframe

+        the Job class : allows us to specifically extract the features and the urls of each job position.
+The features that we chose for now are the following : company name, title, location, number of stars (company's grade), and the salary estimation.

+        the DataBaseManager : allows us to create the database and insert the scraped data in it.

       - we defined the command line argument
-      we defined the main function, which scraps the job offers for Data Scientists in Palo Alto using two class objects scrap and job_object

 (2) res.csv
     This file is the output from our scraping after running DataScraper.py.
 It's a csv file.